-Starting from 2009, traders from Belgium registered at the customs were automatically also registered in the EORI system.
+Starting with 2009, traders from Belgium registered at the customs were automatically also registered in the EORI system.

 All new economic operators and traders must complete and fill in a registration form that can be found on the EORI website.
 The registration form will be then sent by fax or postal service to the Administration of Customs and Excise from Brussels, that also handles Belgian EORI registration.

-For EORI registration in Belgium, traders that are not established in any of the EU countries will need to fill in a different registration form (also available on the EORI website) and send it (together with the documents related to legal existence of the economic entity) to the Belgian Administration of Customs and Excise.
+For EORI registration in Belgium, traders that are not established in any of the EU countries will need to fill in a different registration form (also available on the EORI website) and send it (together with the documents related to the legal existence of the economic entity) to the Belgian Administration of Customs and Excise.
 The Finance Federal Public Service